Brockhampton: 2009-2014: AliveSinceForever

-In 2009, a 13-year-old Kevin Abstract made a post on the internet music discussion forum KanyeLive asking for members to form a collective.
-Several of the groups members were previously acquainted through the forum: producers Robert Ontenient and Romil Hemnani met on the website's Lupe Fiasco section, while graphic designer Henock "HK" Sileshi was well known for creating and posting custom cover art for popular songs.
+In 2009, a 13-year-old Kevin Abstract (real name, Ian Simpson) made a post on the internet music discussion forum KanyeLive asking for members to form a collective.
+Several of the group's members were previously acquainted through the forum: producers Robert "Roberto" Ontenient and Romil Hemnani met on the website's Lupe Fiasco section, while graphic designer Henock "HK" Sileshi was well known for creating and posting custom cover art for popular songs.
 HK was introduced to the rest of the group after Hemnani responded positively to a 2 Chainz and Barack Obama parody cover HK had posted.
 Producer Jabari Manwa, who lived in Grenada, also met Abstract through the forum.

-Aside from the forum, many of the groups members were recruited through prior connections.
-Abstract, Merlyn Wood, Matt Champion, and Ameer Vann began making music together as classmates at The Woodlands High School.
-Russell "JOBA" Boring, who worked at a recording studio in Houston, was originally hired by the four as a recording engineer before being asked by Abstract to join the group.
-Hemnani, Dom McLennon, Rodney Tenor, and Jon Nunes all lived in Connecticut, and worked on music together before being recruited by Abstract.
-Northern Irish singer and producer Ciarán "bearface" McDonald was introduced to Hemnani through a mutual friend during a recording session in New York City.
+Aside from the forum, many of the group's members were recruited through prior connections.
+Abstract, Merlyn Wood (real name, William Wood Jr.), Matt Champion, and Ameer Vann began making music together as classmates at The Woodlands High School.
+Russell "Joba" Boring, who worked at a recording studio in Houston, was originally hired by the four as a recording engineer before being asked by Abstract to join the group.
+Hemnani, Dom McLennon (real name, Dominique Simpson), Rodney Tenor, and Jon Nunes all lived in Connecticut, and worked on music together before being recruited by Abstract.
+Northern Irish singer and producer Ciarán "Bearface" McDonald was introduced to Hemnani through a mutual friend during a recording session in New York City.

 The collective, named AliveSinceForever, included approximately 40 members and was heavily decentralized, with each member working to establish their own solo careers in different cities.
 The group played several sparsely populated shows together, including an appearance at South by Southwest.
 In 2013, the collective released an EP, titled The ASF EP.
 In 2014, AliveSinceForever collaborated on Abstract's debut studio album, MTV1987; Hemnani, Champion, JOBA, Vann, Wood, HK, Ontenient, and Kiko Merley contributed to the record alongside Abstract.